Table of Contents

 Financial Capital of India

-Mumbai is known as the financial, commercial, and entertainment capital of India because it accounts for 25% of industrial output, 5% of India’s GDP, and also 70% of the capital transactions in the Indian economy and has financial institutions of national importance such as the Reserve Bank of India, the Bombay Stock Exchange Market, and the corporate headquarters of many Indian companies.
+Mumbai has long been known as the financial, commercial, and entertainment capital of India.
+It plays a big role in the country’s economy by contributing around 25% of industrial output, 5% of India’s GDP, and handling nearly 70% of capital market transactions.
+Important financial institutions like the Reserve Bank of India (RBI), the Bombay Stock Exchange (BSE), and the head offices of many top Indian companies are also located in Mumbai.

-The below table highlights detailed information about the difference between the State and Union Territories of India.
+The table below highlights detailed information about the difference between the states and Union Territories of India.

 State | Union Territory |